Brave Exkaiser

 Brave Exkaiser (勇者エクスカイザー, Yūsha Ekusukaizā) is a Japanese animated television series produced by Sunrise.
 The series is directed by Katsuyoshi Yatabe and written by Yasushi Hirano with both character and mecha designs done by Masayuki Hiraoka and Kunio Okawara respectively.
-It aired on Nagoya TV from February 3, 1990, to January 26, 1991, compiling up to 48 episodes.
+It aired on Nagoya TV from February 3, 1990 to January 26, 1991, consisting of 48 episodes.

-Exkaiser is the first installment in Takara and Sunrise's Brave series franchise, spanning up to 8 separate installments.
+Exkaiser is the first installment in Takara and Sunrise's Brave series franchise, spanning up to eight separate installments.
 It is generally one of the more influential anime in the 1990s, which revitalized the Super Robot genre in that time through both the series' reception as well as its toy sales.
 It would be later referenced and homaged in several other animated works.

 Story

 A group of space police led by Exkaiser are chasing after the Geisters, an evil gang of treasure thieves.
 Upon arriving on Earth, Exkaiser and his team, the Kaisers, house their spirits into vehicles all over Japan to create physical bodies for their energy-based forms.
 Exkaiser inhabits a car belonging to the Hoshikawa family and befriends a third grade boy named Kouta Hoshikawa.
 Exkaiser and his allies must unite their powers in order to fight the Geisters and prevent them from stealing Earth's artifacts.